Bloodborne Pathogens Are Disease Causing Microorganisms Present In

 The Golden Rule: Treat Everything as Infectious

 This is the most important concept to grasp.
-You cannot look at a drop of blood and guess if it's "safe."
-You cannot look at a person and guess if they are carrying a pathogen.
+Which means you cannot look at a drop of blood and guess if it's "safe. " You cannot look at a person and guess if they are carrying a pathogen.

 The rule is simple: Treat all blood and all other potentially infectious materials as if they are known to be infectious for HIV, HBV, HCV, and other bloodborne pathogens.